 - Luxury: Villa Orquidea or Fiesta Americana Merida

 Cancun and Playa del Carmen for 5 days

 Cancun is one of the most popular beach destinations in Mexico.
 Visitors are mostly from the US, but there are also Europeans and even tourists all the way from Asia.
 Cancun’s beaches are beautiful.
 It’s covered in fine white sand, crystal clear blue water, and lots of spots to go snorkel.
 If you have never been here, this list of travel tips for Cancun will definitely be helpful.

 On the other hand, Playa del Carmen is a smaller town but equally popular and stunning.
 There are many things to do here than just laying on the beach and drinking coconut.
 It is also a turtle nest, this means that if the season is right, you’ll have an easy time spotting them.

-You definitely have to include Cancun and Playa del Carmen in your 21-days in Mexico.
+You definitely have to include Cancun and Playa del Carmen in your 20 days in Mexico.
 It has so much to offer and is very different from the highland cities of Mexico, Puebla, and Oaxaca.
 If you have some extra time, you can spend a few days in Tulum as well.